Direct-to-consumer lingerie brand Lively acquired for $85M – TechCrunch

 The deal includes up to an additional $55 million in performance-based payouts.

 Lively, headquartered in New York, had raised $15 million in venture capital funding, including a $6.5 million Series A investment from GGV Capital, NF Ventures and former Nautica CEO Harvey Sanders announced late last year.
-The Series valued the startup at $101 million, according to PitchBook.
+The Series A valued the startup at $101 million, according to PitchBook.

-The deal brings Wacoal’s parent company, Wacoal International Corporation, a team of highly-skilled e-commerce marketers, who’ve successfully managed to tap into the millennial customer sect.
+The deal brings Wacoal’s parent company, Wacoal International Corporation, a team of highly skilled e-commerce marketers who’ve successfully managed to tap into the millennial customer sect.

 Lively, founded in 2016, sells bras and intimates online and in two brick-and-mortar locations in Chicago and New York.
 It competes with a number of other direct-to-consumer lingerie and activewear upstarts, including ThirdLove, AdoreMe, TomboyX and Outdoor Voices .